PcapPlusPlus/pcapplusplus.github.io/docs/install/mingw.md

 1. Download and run mingw-w64 installer from here: <https://sourceforge.net/projects/mingw-w64/>
 2. Make sure the installation path doesn't contain spaces (otherwise PcapPlusPlus compilation may fail)
-3. Make sure to choose the i686 option (which is 32-bit).
+3. Make sure to choose the i686 (32-bit) and POSIX threads (and not win32 threads) options. for example: `i686-8.1.0-posix-dwarf-rt_v6-rev0`.
 PcapPlusPlus doesn't support MinGW-w64 64-bit (x86_64)
-4. Make sure to choose POSIX threads and not win32 threads
-5. Follow the instruction in the installation wizard
+4. Follow the instruction in the installation wizard
-6. Install `MSYS` or `MSYS2`. `MSYS2` installer can be downloaded from here: <http://msys2.github.io/>
-7. Make sure to download and install the `msys2-i686` installer and not the `msys2-x86_64` installer
+5. Install `MSYS2`from here: <https://www.msys2.org/>
-8. Add the following folders to your `PATH` environment variable:
+6. Add the following folders to your `PATH` environment variable:
    1. The MinGW-w64 folder that contains `g++.exe`, `mingw32-make`, etc. It should be under `[MinGW-w64_install_folder]\mingw32\bin`, for example: `C:\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\bin`
    2. The MSYS2 `usr\bin` folder, for example: `C:\msys32\usr\bin`